wp-plugins/statify/readme.txt

-Visitor statistics for WordPress with focus on _data protection_, _transparancy_ and _clarity_.
+Visitor statistics for WordPress with focus on data protection, transparancy and clarity.
 Perfect as a widget in your WordPress Dashboard.